How you make change

 Motivational and life coaches won’t help me one bit.
 Well if your reading this, then it means you are absorbed by what is being discussed and nodding along with it.
 If not you would have switched off a long time ago.

 Most people are fakes who believe in this spirituality.
 There are many fakes around in life, everyone of us though is doing our best.
 No one spends their time on this planet deliberately trying to mess their life up.
-Everyone is trying to make the best choice for themselves and there families, those choices are made from the accumulated knowledge pass on or learnt.
+Everyone is trying to make the best choice for themselves and there families, those choices are made from the accumulated knowledge past on or learnt.
 None of us are perfect.
 But then that would become boring.

 Your Health & Fitness

 I believe I can eat what I want.
 A balanced diet will look after your mind and body far better.
+The younger you are the more resilience you have but an unbalanced diet will slowly catch up with you.

 I believe fitness is something you have only when your young.
 I’ve known marathon runners that only started when they retired.
 I also remember a lady that climbed mountains in her 80,s Now that’s also not my thing, the secret is finding something fun that you enjoy doing, then the fitness naturally comes without feeling like it’s a strain or fitness plan.